 Top sights to see in Cork city: The English Market | Patrick’s Hill | St. Fin Barre’s Cathedral | Fitzgerald Park | St. Anne’s Church | Cork City Gaol | Crawford Art Gallery

 Day 5-6: Drive to Mizen Head

-Located about 26 km southwest of the town of Schull and connected to the mainland by an arched bridge, Mizen Head is Ireland’s most southwesterly point where in addition to awe-inspiring views you can often see dolphins, seals and humpback whales splashing in the waters below.
-Positioned atop a high cliff is a Mizen Heads visitors center is a fantastic place to visit.
-There’s an extensive exhibit of maritime artefacts, a navigational aid simulator, a wildlife photo collage.
+Located about 26 km southwest of the town of Schull and connected to the mainland by an arched bridge, Mizen Head is Ireland’s most southwesterly point, in addition to awe-inspiring views you can often see dolphins, seals and humpback whales splashing in the waters below.
+Positioned atop a high cliff is the Mizen Heads Visitors Centre is a fantastic place to visit.
+There’s an extensive exhibit of maritime artefacts, a navigational aid simulator, and a wildlife photo collage.
 You can even have a peek inside the station keeper’s quarters.

 What to pack: Given its coastal location, the site is exposed to natural elements and can often feel breezy and chilly.
 Make sure you wear appropriate clothing and footwear.
 Wear light layers, and comfortable trail shoos that work well for the trails.

 Entrance fees: Adult: €7.50, senior and students €6, children: €4.50, a child under 5: fee and family: €25

 Things to know: Parking is free of charge and there is a lovely cafe and a gift shop on-site too.

 Less famous than the nearby peninsulas of Kerry and Dingle, Beara Peninsula – Named after a Spanish Princess – is scattered with plenty of pretty villages and numerous exciting attractions.
 Located in Ireland’s Southwest the rugged peninsula sweeps across two counties, and the best way to uncover its sights is to follow the 92-mile-long Ring of Beara route.